Greensburg Athletic Association: 1894

 In 1894 Greensburg hired its first professional player, Lawson Fiscus, for $20 a game plus expenses.
 While Fiscus did play for Greensburg as an amateur in 1893, he was actively recruited by several other teams as professionalism in football began to take hold.
 Fiscus played informal football at Indiana Normal, even before it even fielded a school team.
 He has also played at halfback for the Allegheny Athletic Association as well as for Princeton University.

-During the 1894 season, Greensburg jumped out to a 5-0 record, before losing 10-0 against the Altoona Athletic Club.
-A week later, a game against the Jeannette Athletic Club, ended at halftime due to disagreement between the two teams.
-The disagreement regarded the tough play of Greensburg's Lawson Fiscus, who was accused of kicking or stepping on the face of one of the Jeannette players, during the game.
+During the 1894 season, Greensburg jumped out to a 5–0 record before losing 10–0 to the Altoona Athletic Club.
+A week later, a game against the Jeannette Athletic Club ended at halftime due to disagreement between the two teams.
+The disagreement regarded the tough play of Greensburg's Lawson Fiscus, who was accused of kicking or stepping on the face of one of the Jeannette players during the game.
 A rematch between Greensburg and Altoona was held on Thanksgiving Day.
-This time though, Greensburg defeated Altoona, 6-4 in front of about 2,500 fans.
-During this era, please note that a touchdown accounted for four points and the “goal after” for two.
-Greensburg finished a highly successful season with a record of 6-1-1 and led to an increased interest in football throughout Western Pennsylvania.
+This time, Greensburg defeated Altoona 6–4 in front of about 2,500 fans.
+During this era, a touchdown accounted for four points and the "goal after" for two.
+Greensburg's successful season record of 6–1–1 led to an increased interest in football throughout Western Pennsylvania.
 Fans now turned out in large numbers for games, and even accompanied the team by train to road games.
 And while Fiscus was the only paid player on the 1894 team, several other pros joined him in 1895.